 After the success of the previous film, Toho decided to bring back another familiar monster.
 While there are similarities to Mothra vs. Godzilla, such as greedy businessmen and kidnapped fairies, the film is its own animal.
 The film sold well and became the most popular entry in the Heisei series.

 A meteor hits the ocean, causing many natural disasters.
-A repenting tomb raider, his ex-wife, and the secretary of a corrupt corporation are sent to investigate the effects on Infant Island.
-There, they find a giant egg and the Cosmos, a pair of tiny twin girls who are the Last Of Their Kind
+Repenting tomb raider Takuya Fujito (Tetsuya Bessho), his ex-wife Masako Tezuka (Satomi Kobayashi), and Marutomo secretary Kenji Ando (Takehiro Murata) are sent to investigate the effects on Infant Island.
+There, they find a giant egg and the Cosmos (Keiko Imamura and Sayaka Osawa), a pair of tiny twin girls whose role is to watch over the balance of nature and who are the Last of Their Kind.

-.
-Their civilization angered the Earth with its weather machine and it released the "Black Mothra."
-Battra and Mothra clashed fiercely, the civilization being lost in the battle.
 The Cosmos agree to go to Japan with the giant egg, but Godzilla intercepts them.
-Mothra hatches and gets saved from Godzilla when a revived Battra clashes with the King of the Monsters.
+Mothra hatches and gets saved from Godzilla (Kenpachiro Satsuma) when a revived Battra clashes with the King of the Monsters.
 They are sucked into the earth by a underwater eruption and Mothra leaves.